 In 1980, the U.S. Census revealed the Ocala urbanized area had reached a population of greater than 50,000.
 As a result, the Ocala Marion Transportation Planning Organization (TPO) was created the following year.
 Due to rapid population growth throughout the 1980s, the urbanized area was expanded to include all of Marion County.

-Currently, the TPO is comprised of five staff and 12 board members.
+Currently, the TPO is currently comprised of three staff and 12 board members.
 The expertise of the staff and board are supplemented by community leaders and professionals who make up the Technical Advisory Committee (TAC), Citizens Advisory Committee (CAC) and Transportation Disadvantaged Local Coordinating Board (TDLCB).